An experiment needs to have produced exposure for an exploration to be possible.

 Select dimensions for each metric

 For each metric, you can add dimensions (if any exist).
-Dimensions come from dimension tables that use the same entity as the metric.
+Dimensions come from the fact table that the metric uses and dimension tables that use the same entity as the metric.

 Write a Conclusion